-4 direct crossings to France from Ireland
+4 Direct Crossings to France from Ireland

-To Cherbourg, Dunkirk or Roscoff
+To Cherbourg, Dunkirk, or Roscoff

-Ferry Map: ferry routes to France from Ireland
+Map: ferry routes to France from Ireland

 From the South of Ireland, you can sail from Cork or Rosslare to Cherbourg, Dunkirk and Roscoff, but sailing from Dublin to Cherbourg is also possible, this is the second longest crossing (19 hours), whileย Dunkirk Rosslareย is the longest (24 hours).ย Roscoff-Corkย is the fastest connection taking you from Ireland to France with a night crossing in just 14 hours.